githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/4-How-execute-GAI-commands-and-what-is-not-automatically-migrated.md

 Now let's get started with how to execute an ```audit``` command.

 ## How to audit your pipelines
-In this unit we’ll be going over how to run the audit command with GitHub Actions Importer and how to interpret your Audit summary.
+In this section we’ll be going over how to run the ```audit``` command with GitHub Actions Importer and how to interpret your Audit summary.

 ### How to run the audit command